mdblakestj/django_react_diagnosis_tool/README.md

-# A Simple Diagnosing Tool Coding Challenge
+# A Simple Diagnosing Tool

 This is a simple diagnosing tool built with Django and React.